 Arsenic is an element that occurs naturally in rocks and soil and is used for a variety of purposes within agriculture and other industries.
 It is also a byproduct of copper smelting, mining, and coal burning and is one of the 10 chemical elements on the World Health Organization’s (WHO) main public health concern.
 Arsenic can enter the water supply from natural deposits in the earth or from industrial and agricultural pollution.
 Naturally occurring arsenic dissolves out of certain rock formations when groundwater levels drop significantly.
 Some industries in the United States release thousands of pounds of arsenic into the environment every year.
 Once released, arsenic remains in the environment for a long time.
 High arsenic levels in private wells may have originated from certain arsenic containing fertilizers used in the past or simply from industrial waste.
 Elevated levels of arsenic can have negative adverse effects on health; especially if found in drinking water.
-We will focus on two of the most efficient arsenic removal systems that have proven capability in removing arsenic from water: Ion-Exchange method or Reverse Osmosis system.
+We will focus on two of the most efficient arsenic removal systems that have proven capability in removing arsenic from water: Ion-Exchange method and Reverse Osmosis system.

 Elevated level of arsenic is a concern to agriculture, irrigation, and drinking water industries.
 Due to the natural occurrence of this element, foods and crops inevitably intake arsenic from the soil.
 Therefore, it is incumbent to minimize the added exposure of this element from drinking water to prevent reaching toxicity levels in health.
 With adverse negative health effects ranging from vomiting to skin cancer, arsenic is a major public health concern.
 In January 2006, the U.S. Environmental Protection Agency (EPA) started enforcing the new arsenic limit of 10 parts per billion (ppb) in drinking water.
 The previous limit was 50 ppb.
 Arsenic is a known carcinogen, increasing the risk of cancer even at very low concentrations.